NVIDIA/NeMo-Curator/tutorials/curriculum-dataprep/README.md

 - Only take samples used for Nemotron Nano training
 - Remove empty and malformed samples
 - Remove non-English samples
+- Remove samples with total length (system prompt, input, and output responses) longer than 16k tokens (with chat template applied via the tokenizer)
-- Remove samples longer than 8k tokens (with chat template applied via the tokenizer).
-For faster performance, the user can specify the boolean flag `--skip-tokenize`, which skips the tokenization step and returns the text length (number of characters) instead.
+- Remove samples with output responses longer than 8k tokens (with chat template applied via the tokenizer)
-- Remove any columns specified by the `--remove-columns` parameter
+- Remove any columns specified by the `--remove-columns` parameter.
+We recommend removing the columns specified above

-After filtering, it sorts all samples by completion length, then "interleaves" thinking ON/thinking OFF for curriculum learning.
+After filtering, it sorts all samples by completion (output response) length, then "interleaves" thinking ON/thinking OFF for curriculum learning.
 For large datasets, we recommend setting `--device "gpu"` and using an approximate interleaving approach which interleaves the data by Dask partition rather than row by row.
 If you prefer to interleave globally (per row), then you can specify the boolean flag `--global-interleave` from the script command.

 If you are interested in counting and displaying the number of rows after each step in the pipeline, then you can specify the boolean flag `--generate-statistics` from the script command.
 Please note that enabling this is computationally expensive and will slow down the pipeline, so it is not recommended for large datasets.
 The default value is False.